What if you stumbled upon a gigantic, knocked over coffee cup or a melting popsicle the size of your couch on your way home?

 Pretty effective, isn’t it?

 Finally, the time has come to see how guerrilla marketing looks like in practice.
-Here are some examples that will help you understand this concept.
+Here are some cases that will help you understand this concept.

-- Frontline, a company that produces flea and tick prevention for dogs, purchased an entire floor space in a multi-level mall and placed a large image of a dog scratching its ear.
-It’s a brilliant idea because for the visitors that see this advertisement from the upper levels the people walking on top of the image look like fleas.
+Frontline, a company that produces flea and tick prevention for dogs, purchased an entire floor space in a multi-level mall and placed a large image of a dog scratching its ear.
+It’s a brilliant idea because, for the visitors in the upper levels, the people walking on top of the image look like fleas.
 It’s so creative passer-bys will definitely remember it.

-- Tyskie used guerrilla marketing to promote their beer among young people in an engaging way.
+Tyskie used guerrilla marketing to promote its beer among young people in an engaging way.
 They installed big mugs stickers behind door handles of pubs, restaurants, shops, and other places, so when people open the door, it’s as if they’re enjoying this refreshing beverage.

-- Toyota took advantage of guerrilla marketing to launch their the smallest four-seater in the world.
-This car model is very convenient for parking in urban centers, so they placed a cutout of the Toyota iQ car at bicycle’s parking spaces around the city center with the message “Park in the center of attention.”
+Toyota took advantage of guerrilla marketing to launch its the smallest four-seater in the world.
+This car model is very convenient for parking in urban centers, so they placed a cutout of the Toyota iQ car at bicycle parking spaces around the city center with the message “Park in the center of attention.”

-- Giving out free goods is guerrilla marketing too, just like the aftermentioned example of Hill Engineering.
+Giving out free goods is guerrilla marketing, too, just like the aftermentioned example of Hill Engineering.
 This is called guerrilla sampling because you’re mixing the magic of guerrilla marketing with the benefits of offering samples.

-As you can see, these 3 examples range in what they must have cost, but they’re definitely cheaper than a traditional campaign.
-It’s absolutely achievable, you can do it as well and here is how.
+As you can see, these examples range in what they must have cost, but they’re definitely cheaper than a traditional campaign.
+It’s absolutely achievable.
+You can do it as well, and here is how.